 In '03 he was the EE nominee for the USC Engineering Jr. Faculty Research

 Award, and a nominee for the Sloan Fellowship.
 In '04 & '05 he got the

-USC.
-He was a winner in the ACM
+dept, USC.
+He was a winner in the ACM MobiCom '07 SRC,

-He is a leader of several NSF funded
+leader of several NSF funded projects: MARS, STRESS,

 His research interests include design, analysis & measurement of